x4b50/lv/README.md

 jmp 10  ;jump to instruction numer 10 (0 based)
-jmpif 2 ;or jif - jump to instruction numer 2 if check was true eq      ;check if two values at the top are equal and pushes the result on the stack print   ;or . - print the value at the top of the stack (doesn't pop it) dump    ;prints the entire stack halt    ;stops the execution
+jmpif 2 ;or jif - jump to instruction numer 2 if check was true eq      ;check if two values at the top are equal and pushes the result on the stack neq     ;check if two values are not equal gt      ;check if the value below is greater than the one on top lt      ;opposite of gt print   ;or . - print the value at the top of the stack (doesn't pop it) dump    ;prints the entire stack halt    ;stops the execution